Chriszai/JCWIT/README.md

    • subprocess<br>
    • sys<br>
    • networkx<br>
+   • random<br>
+   • javalang<br>
-   • random
+   • subprocess

-   Please note that networkx needs to be installed separately; NetworkX requires Python 3.8, 3.9 or 3.10.
-Specific installation instructions are as follows.
+   Please note that **networkx** and **javalang** needs to be installed separately; NetworkX requires Python 3.8, 3.9 or 3.10.
+The specific installation instructions are as follows：

    https://www.osgeo.cn/networkx/install.html, Or you can simply install it with the Linux command: